nus-cs2113-AY2122S1/ip/docs/README.md

 ```
 ### Set task as done: `done`
 Marks a task as done (completed)

-Format: done TASK_NUM
+Format: `done <TASK_NUM>`
-* Marks the task with its respective task number as done.
+* Marks the task with its respective task number as done
-* TASK_NO can only be an integer that is within the number of tasks in the list
+* TASK_NUM can only be an integer that is within the number of tasks in the list

 Example:
 ```